-Updated October 13, 2021

-We have a new electrical compliance inspector who will work in conjunction with the Department of Labor and Industries to seek out and cite non-licensed workers and contractors.
-This enforcement is new to the City of Seattle and will be an ongoing project.
+We have a new electrical compliance inspector who is working in conjunction with the Department of Labor and Industries to seek out and cite non-licensed workers and contractors.
+This enforcement is new to the City of Seattle and is an ongoing project.

 What are we doing?

-Starting the fall of 2021, the compliance inspector will be visiting job sites to check electrical licenses.
+As of fall of 2021, the compliance inspector is visiting job sites to check electrical licenses.
 The electrical compliance inspector’s focus is to ensure:

 - Licensed workers are on all job sites